LorenceUfa/flx-docs/source/installDocker.rst

 ::

-   Snaproute flexswitch image is added in the docker hub https://hub.docker.com/r/snapos/flex/
+   Snaproute opxflexswitch image is added in the docker hub https://hub.docker.com/r/snapos/flex/

    docker hub has 2 tags for images

-   auto - This is the default ubuntu image with packages installed that are needed for flexswitch.
+   auto - This is the default ubuntu image with packages installed that are needed for opxflexswitch.
           Such as redis , syslog.
-This DOES NOT have flexswitch installed on it.
+This DOES NOT have opxflexswitch installed on it.
-   Flexv<version_number> - Latest flexswitch image for docker.
+   Flexv<version_number> - Latest opxflexswitch image for docker.
 This image tag will be used for all
                            the tutorials next.

    Example -